 Canadian Natural Resources Limited

 Calgary, Alberta T2P 4J8

 Attention: Anita Sartori

 The Kirby Expansion Project involves the expansion of two recently approved in situ oil sands projects.
 On September 22, 2010, Canadian Natural received Commercial Scheme Approval No. 11475 from the ERCB for the Kirby In Situ Oil Sands Project.
 This approval authorized Canadian Natural to develop and produce 45,000 bbl/d (7,155 cubic metres per day (m3/d)) of bitumen.
-This project is currently under construction.
+This project is currently producing.

 Enerplus Resources Fund (Enerplus) received ERCB Commercial Scheme Approval No. 11472 on September 22, 2010 to develop and produce 10,000 bbl/d (1,590 m3/d) of bitumen.
 Canadian Natural subsequently acquired Enerplus’ oil sands assets in the Kirby area, including those associated with the ERCB approved project.
 As a result of this acquisition Canadian Natural’s development plans for the area have evolved, resulting in the proposed Kirby Expansion Project.